Citi Foundation

 Priority Areas

-1. Youth Economic Opportunities: Workforce readiness, job skills training, summer employment programs, entrepreneurship education for low-income youth ages 15-24
+1. Youth Economic Opportunities: Workforce readiness, job skills training, summer employment programmes, entrepreneurship education for low-income youth ages 15-24

-2. Financial Inclusion: Financial health and wellness programs, financial literacy, expanding access to financial services
+2. Financial Inclusion: Financial health and wellness programmes, financial literacy, expanding access to financial services

-3. Community Development: Affordable housing and access, economic development in low-income communities and communities of color
+3. Community Development: Affordable housing and access, economic development in low-income communities and communities of colour

 4. Environmental Sustainability: Climate-related community initiatives